1-888-517-7171

 Basic Autoplan Coverage

-Basic Autoplan is required for all B.C. drivers.
-It provides the foundation of your protection and includes:
+Basic Autoplan is mandatory for all B.C. drivers and includes:

-• Accident Benefits: Provides coverage for medical treatment, recovery, and lost income after an accident.
+• Accident Benefits: Medical care, recovery, and income replacement after an accident.

-• Underinsured Motorist Protection: Protects you and your household if another driver doesn’t have enough insurance.
+• Underinsured Motorist Protection: Protection if another driver lacks sufficient insurance.

-• Uninsured or Hit-and-Run Coverage: Covers accidents involving uninsured or unidentified drivers.
+• Uninsured or Hit-and-Run Coverage: Coverage for unidentified or uninsured drivers.

 Optional ICBC Coverage

-Enhance your protection by adding optional coverages that reduce your financial risk after an accident:
+Enhance your protection with optional coverages that reduce financial risk after an accident:

-• Extended Third-Party Liability: Increase your protection above the basic limit, often up to $5 million or more.
+• Extended Third-Party Liability: Increase protection up to $5 million or more.

-• Collision: Covers damage to your own vehicle caused by impact or collision, even if you’re at fault.
+• Collision: Covers damage to your vehicle after a collision, even if you’re at fault.

-• Comprehensive: Protects against fire, theft, vandalism, falling objects, or weather-related damage.
+• Comprehensive: Protection from theft, vandalism, fire, or weather-related damage.

-• Specified Perils: A lower-cost option that protects against named risks like fire or theft.
+• Specified Perils: Lower-cost coverage for named risks like fire or theft.

 Payment Options for Your Renewal

-• Full Payment: Pay your premium in one transaction using a credit card or debit card.
+• Full Payment: Pay your premium in one transaction.

-• ICBC Payment Plan: Spread payments across monthly or quarterly instalments with low interest and flexible withdrawal dates.
-Staying current helps maintain your optional coverage without interruption.
+• ICBC Payment Plan: Monthly or quarterly instalments with flexible withdrawal dates.

 Discounts and Ways to Save